lovell/sharp/README.md

 #### withMetadata()

 Include all metadata (ICC, EXIF, XMP) from the input image in the output image.

-The default behaviour is to strip all metadata.
+The default behaviour is to strip all metadata and convert to the device-independent sRGB colour space.

 #### compressionLevel(compressionLevel)